git/git.github.io/SoC-2020-Ideas.md

-This labeling can be used to quickly find which commits are reachable, because if they are reachable in the spanning tree for commit graph, they are reachable in commit graph itself.
+This labeling can be used to quickly find which commits are reachable, because if they are reachable in the spanning tree for commit graph, then they are reachable in commit graph itself.
 (Such labeling is called positive-cut filter).

-The task would be to implement computing such labeling (or a more involved variant of it, for example as described in [3,4,5]), store it in the commit-graph file, and then use it for speeding up git commands, such as:
+The task would be to implement computing such labeling (or a more involved variant of it, for example as described in [4,5,6]), store it in the commit-graph file, and then use it for speeding up git commands, such as[3]:

  - `git merge-base --is-ancestor`
  - `git branch --contains`